Hjorthmedh/RGCmorphology/ms/intro.md

 ### Branch Asymmetry and Angle
-For each branch point (Figure 3D), the branch asymmetry compares the number of leaves nL that each of the branches has.
+For each branch point (Figure 3D), the branch asymmetry compares the number of leaves n~L~ that each branch has.
 It is defined as the ratio $$ \max(n_L^i) / \sum_i n_L^i $$
 The branch angle is calculated as the angle between the two branches in 3D space.